containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-01-kubernetes-multi-tenancy-container-based-architecture/index.md

 ---
 ## Kubernetes cluster resources are shared among all tenants.
 Implement Multi-Tenant container hosts approach to deploy optimized and resource-saving applications.

-{{< figure align=center src="images/Kubernetes Multi-Tenancy & Container-Based Architecture.png" alt="Kubernetes Multi-Tenancy & Container-Based Architecture" caption="Kubernetes Multi-Tenancy & Container-Based Architecture" >}}
+{{< figure align=center src="images/Kubernetes Multi-Tenancy & Container-Based Architecture.png" alt="Kubernetes Multi-Tenancy & Container-Based Architecture" title="Kubernetes Multi-Tenancy & Container-Based Architecture" caption="Kubernetes Multi-Tenancy & Container-Based Architecture" >}}
 ## Overview

 We are here with another exciting blog post in the series of multi-tenancy.
 In our previous [article][1], we touched on the basic concept behind multi-tenant apps, the pros, and cons, and the types of multi-tenant architecture.
 Since it is high time to serve multiple users/tenants, manage and utilize resources in an efficient way.
 So, multi-tenancy is the top approach to building an infrastructure that handles various clients/tenants simultaneously.
 However, our most recent [blog post][2] demonstrated serverless architecture, containerization, and [Kubernetes][3].
 Therefore, in this article, we will explore multi-tenancy & container-based architecture.
 In addition, we will see how you can achieve multi-tenancy in your [containerized][4] apps.